 - Water level indicator: BPA-free plastic window

-This kettle offers great functionality, but it is a bit expensive when compared to similar products.
-Accordingly, we suggest that you look at some of the more competitively priced kettles in our review.
+Breville's the IQ Kettle offers great functionality, but it is a bit expensive when compared to similar products.
+Accordingly, we suggest that one is interested in this model, look at some of the more competitively priced kettles in our review boasting the same features.

 — Nick Miley, Michelle Powell and Austin Palmer